WPCD-Workflows/documentation/source/old/imp5/public/xml/itm_gm_2010.rst

    (
    pdf
    ), by Egbert Westerhof and Nicola Bertelli
--  Neutral Beam Injection in ITM
+-  Neutral Beam Injection in EU-IM
    (
    pdf
    ) (
    ppt
    ), by Mireille Schneider and Lars-Göran Eriksson
--  Modelling NBI in ITM environment with ASCOT
+-  Modelling NBI in EU-IM environment with ASCOT
    (
    pdf
    ), by Otto Asunta and Seppo Sipilä;